facebookarchive/nailgun/README.md

 "make && sudo make install" will do it.
 To create the windows client you will additionally need to "make ng.exe".

+A ruby client is available through the [railgun](https://github.com/timuralp/railgun) project.

 For more information, see [the nailgun website](http://martiansoftware.com/nailgun/).